NahimahYS/AI911-Emergency-Call-System/README.md

 ## ⚠️ Important Disclaimer

-This is an academic demonstration system designed for educational purposes.
-In real emergencies, always call your local emergency number (911 in North America) directly.
+This is an academic demonstration system designed for educational purposes. **In real emergencies, always call your local emergency number (911 in North America) directly.**

----

 ## 💭 Final Thoughts